-An individual can be a tax resident or a tax nonresident.
-All resident taxpayers are taxable in Croatia on their worldwide income while nonresidents are taxable on income from Croatian sources only.
-A resident taxpayer is an individual who has, in Croatia, his or her:
+An individual can be a tax resident taxpayer or a tax non-resident taxpayer.
+A resident taxpayer is taxable in Croatia on their worldwide income while a non-resident taxpayer is taxable on income from Croatian sources only.
+A resident taxpayer is an individual who has, in Croatia, their:

-A nonresident taxpayer is an individual who has neither a residence nor habitual abode in Croatia but earns income from Croatian sources, which are subject to Croatian PIT.
+A non-resident taxpayer is an individual who has neither residence nor habitual abode in Croatia but earns income from Croatian sources, which are subject to Croatian PIT.

-Extended business travelers are likely to be considered nonresidents of Croatia for tax purposes unless they enter Croatia with the intention to remain for more than 183 days over a period of two consecutive years.
+Extended business travelers are likely to be considered non-residents of Croatia for tax purposes unless they enter Croatia with the intention to remain for more than 183 days over a period of 2 consecutive years.

 There is no threshold/minimum number of days that exempts an employee from the requirements to file and pay PIT in Croatia.
-If the individual qualifies for relief pursuant to the dependent personal services article of an applicable double tax treaty, there will be no PIT liability.
+If an individual qualifies for relief pursuant to the dependent personal services article of an applicable double tax treaty, no PIT liability arises.

-Taxable income of both residents and non-residents is taxed at progressive rates of 12 percent, 25 percent and 40 percent.
-City surtax may also be applicable and it is calculated on the amount of PIT payable, applying the relevant city surtax rate.
+Taxable income of both a resident taxpayer and a non-resident taxpayer is taxed at progressive rates of 24 percent and 36 percent.
+City surtax may also be applicable, and it is calculated based on total PIT payable, applying the relevant city surtax rate.
 The highest city surtax rate is in Zagreb, at 18 percent.

-A business traveler from an EU member state will be exempt from paying Croatian social security contributions provided an A1 form has been obtained from the relevant authorities.
+A business traveler from a European Union (EU) member state is exempt from paying Croatian social security contributions provided an A1 form has been obtained from the relevant authorities of that member state.

-If a business traveler comes from a country with which Croatia has concluded a totalization agreement, and the relevant exemption forms are obtained to confirm the payment of obligatory insurance abroad, no Croatian obligatory social security contributions are required.
-Otherwise, depending on the case, the foreigner would need to at least pay health insurance contributions, where the amount of contributions is assessed directly by the tax authorities.
-The fixed health insurance contribution liability as assessed by the tax authorities assessment amounts to approximately EUR 50 per month irrespective of the amount of income received.
+If a business traveler comes from a country/jurisdiction with which Croatia has concluded a totalization agreement, and the relevant exemption forms are obtained to confirm the payment of obligatory insurance abroad, no Croatian obligatory social security contributions are required.
+Otherwise, depending on the case, the foreigner would need to at least pay health insurance contributions, where the level of contributions is assessed directly by the tax authorities.
+The fixed health insurance contribution liability as assessed by the tax authorities amounts to approximately 70 Euros (EUR) per month irrespective of the individual’s income received.

-Individuals receiving income directly from abroad must report such income to the tax authorities within eight days of receipt of the income via submission of a JOPPD form.
-An annual income summary form, the IP form - must be prepared - to support the annual PIT return.
+Individuals receiving income directly from abroad must report such income to the tax authorities within 30 days of receipt of the income via submission of a JOPPD form.
 An annual PIT return, if one is required to be submitted, is due at the end of February of the following year.
-Residents are obliged to submit an annual PIT return for income received from abroad only if during the year PIT advances were not paid or were paid in an amount lower than the amount prescribed by the PIT legislation.
+Resident taxpayers are obliged to submit an annual PIT return for income received from abroad only if during the year PIT advances were not paid or were paid in an amount lower than the amount prescribed by the PIT legislation.

 Extensions are granted only in exceptional circumstances.

-There are no compliance obligations for foreign employers for business travelers coming to Croatia unless they are EU citizens who became subject to Croatian social security contributions.
+There are no compliance obligations for foreign employers for business travelers coming to Croatia unless the business travelers are EU citizens who become subject to Croatian social security contributions.

-Work and stay permits can be issued for a period of up to one year and can be separated into two categories: those that are issued within the annual quota (i.e. each year the Croatian government publishes a decision on the number of such permits per certain job positions), and those issued outside of the annual quota.
+A work and stay permit can be issued for a period of up to 1 year and can be separated into two categories: those that are issued within the annual quota (i.e. each year the Croatian government publishes a decision on the number of such permits per certain job positions), and those issued outside of the annual quota.
 The issuance of the latter is possible only in cases explicitly set out in the Croatian Foreigners Law and with the fulfilment of prescribed requirements.

-Croatia has currently entered into double taxation treaties with more than 50 countries.
+Croatia has currently entered into double taxation treaties with more than 60 countries/jurisdictions.